 I want to teach you about spirits, so you can know more about what you’re putting into your drinks and feel more confident choosing the right liquors.
 You can buy one bottle each month and learn to make a host of cocktails with it all month long.

 It’s going to be like book club.
 (With booze!)

 The other cool thing about this column is that I’m going to let you pick what liquor I do each month!
-We’ll be voting for February’s Kindred Spirit super soon (so I can plan) and you’ll want to make sure you sign up for my email list ASAP.
-That’s the only way you can vote!
-(And you’ll also get my free 24-page e-book The Complete Guide to Building Your Home Bar, which will help you feel more comfortable mixing cocktails at home.)
+We’ll be voting for February’s featured spirit super soon (so I can plan).

 OK, ready to talk bourbon?